akhhanna20/python-programming-test/assignments/01IntroductiontoPython.md

 ## Submission Instructions

-Submit a screenshot of your Python script with the output screen.
+Submit a screenshot of your Python program running in the console with the output visible.

 ## Checklist

 - [ ] Python Installed
-- [ ] First Program Written
+- [ ] IDE Set Up
-- [ ] Program Executed Successfully
+- [ ] Program Written
 - [ ] Output Verified

 ## Check for Understanding

-**What command is used to print something in Python?**
+**What is Python primarily used for?**

-- println
+- Web Development
-- show
+- Data Analysis
-- print
+- All of the above

 **Answer:** [Your answer here]

-**What year was Python created?**
+**Why is 'Hello, World!' a common first program?**

-- 1995
+- It prints to console, demonstrating code execution
-- 1981
+- It initializes the system
-- 1991
+- It configures the environment

 **Answer:** [Your answer here]

-**What environment is suggested for running Python scripts?**
+**Which tool is necessary to write and execute Python code?**

-- IDLE
+- Web browser
-- Eclipse
+- Text editor or IDE
-- BlueJ
+- Database server

 **Answer:** [Your answer here]